atiladefreitas/WhatApp-AI-Website-Generator/README.md

 > THIS REPOSITORY WILL BE PRIVATED AFTER EVALUATION BY LAUNCHCODE

-> FOR SECURITY REASONS AND TO PRESERVE THE COMPANY, THE .env WILL NOT BE MADE AVAILABLE
+> FOR SECURITY REASONS AND TO PRESERVE THE COMPANY, THE .env WILL NOT BE AVAILABLE

-> I prepared a _.json_ file with mock data so that you can run the project locally.
+> I prepared a file with mock data so that you can run the project locally.

+Everything you will see was done by working for an hour and a half for ten days, enjoy

 ## About the project 🐦